- Teaching Resources

-Academic Vocabulary refers to words that are traditionally used in academic dialogue and text.
+Academic Vocabulary is defined as words that are traditionally used in academic dialogue and text.
 These types of words are used to explain a concept; they are not necessarily common or frequently encountered in informal conversation.

 Academic language (e.g., analyze, contract, factor, structure, minor) is used in classroom lessons, books, assignments, and tests, and students must become proficient in it to learn effectively in school and academic programs.
 It is central to building knowledge and conceptual understanding in specific domains such as science and math.
 Students need to understand the teacher’s explanations, discuss what they are learning, read academic texts, and write about their learning.
-Academic language also gives students the knowledge and skills to successfully navigate school policies and expectations.
+Study of academic vocabulary word lists also gives students the knowledge and skills to successfully navigate school policies and expectations.

-Academic vocabulary instruction is important for ELL students, who may lack the vocabulary foundation for success in learning content-area subjects and reading academic texts.
+Academic vocabulary activities and instruction is important for ELL students, who may lack the vocabulary foundation for success in learning content-area subjects and reading academic texts.

 How can academic vocabulary be developed using VocabularySpellingCity?

-- Have students use Sentence Writing Practice and Paragraph Writing Practice activities to apply new vocabulary word knowledge, creating their own descriptions, explanations, or examples.
+- Have students use Sentence Writing Practice and Paragraph Writing Practice academic vocabulary activities to apply new vocabulary word knowledge, creating their own descriptions, explanations, or examples.